helpdeskguide/greyhound/index.rst

 .. raw:: html

     </div>
-If you’ve misplaced your Greyhound bus ticket, don’t worry—there are several ways to retrieve it.
-First, check your email inbox and spam folder for the confirmation message containing your e-ticket.
-You can also log in to your account at Greyhound.com or use the Greyhound mobile app to access your ticket under “My Trips.”
-If you have your confirmation number, use the “Manage Trip” feature on the site.
-Still need help?
-Visit your nearest Greyhound office for support: Find a Greyhound Location.
-Digital tickets are accepted, so printing isn’t always required.
+If you've booked a Greyhound trip and can't find your ticket, don't worry—it’s easy to retrieve.
+Start by checking your email (including spam) for a confirmation with your e-ticket.
+You can also log in to your account on the official site, www.greyhound.com, or use the Greyhound mobile app to access your booking.
+If you have your confirmation number, use the "Manage Trip" feature to recover your ticket.
+Still stuck?
+Visit a nearby Greyhound terminal with ID and travel details for help.
+Digital tickets are accepted, so printing isn't always necessary.
 How to Find Your Greyhound Bus Ticket
 =====================================